danielmesquitta/danielmesquitta/README.md

 # 👋 Hello!

-I am a Software Developer with over 4 years of work experience building high-quality, efficient, and user-friendly programs that exceed expectations.
+I am a Software Developer with 6 years of work experience building high-quality, efficient, and user-friendly programs that exceed expectations.
 I focus on delivering exceptional results and have a proven track record of success.

-👨‍💻 Currently, I work at [Sword Health](https://swordhealth.com/) through outsourcing by [Bee Engineering](https://www.bee-eng.pt/en), where I contribute to developing innovative digital health solutions.
-I've been building and maintaining APIs and microservices to support our mobile app for patients (available on [Android](https://play.google.com/store/apps/details?id=com.swordhealth.guarda) and [iOS](https://apps.apple.com/us/app/sword-health/id1468523447)) and our web platform for doctors.
+👨‍💻 Currently, I work at [Reddit](https://www.reddit.com) through outsourcing by [Turing](https://www.turing.com), where I contribute to cutting costs (with an impact already over millions of dollars annually) by increasing server efficiency.
+I’ve been migrating hot paths from Python to Go, halving latency and boosting efficiency for features used by 100M+ daily users.
+I ship safely with Tap Compare, shadow traffic, and rolling releases monitored in Grafana, and I write docs to share the how/why.

 🤝 I thrive on challenges and seek out exciting projects that push my skills to the limit.
 Every project allows me to learn and grow as a developer.